Millaa Millaa is a quaint country village.

 - The Canopy Rainforest Treehouse and Wildlife Sanctuary

-If you’re planning a visit, a range of accommodation options are available to suit all budgets and preferences.
+If you’re planning a visit, various accommodation options are available to suit all budgets and preferences.

 The Millaa Millaa Tourist Park offers camping and cabin options for those looking for a budget-friendly option.
 The park also has a range of facilities, including a swimming pool and BBQ area.